Charlotte1997AAU/Programming-project-v.1.0/README.md

 Use A or D, or the arrows to go right or left.

 Objective:
-Keep the demons from the city,\
+Keep the demons from the city.
+Earn points.\
-earn points, each demon gives 1 point, each coin gives 5 points.
+Each demon gives 1 point, each coin gives 5 points.\
+Stay alive for as long as you can.